Postgraduate Course: Marine Field Methods in Research and Practice (PGGE11202)

 The Marine Methods in Research and Practice course has 4 main elements:

 1. Pre-trip lectures and report.
-There will be several pre-trip lectures introducing the habitats we will visit (virtually and physically), the pressures on them (socio and environmental), and how we will be assessing these.
+There will be several pre-trip lectures introducing the locations we will be visiting, the pressures on them (socio and environmental), and how we will be assessing these.
 This will be complemented by a pre-trip report.

-4. Research project and report.
-Following lectures and exposure to a variety of topics and techniques, you will select a topic to do a short project on, design your question and conduct analysis to test your hypotheses.
-Following this, you will prepare a presentation and report.
+3. Research projects and presentations: Following lectures and exposure to a variety of topics and techniques, you will select a topic to do a short project on, including designing your research, undertaking it, and preparing a presentation on it.

 Entry Requirements (not applicable to Visiting Students)